KokoDoko/Eerkify/README.md

 ![bmo](bmo.gif)

-This uses Spotify [Implicit Grant flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/), running entirely in the client browser.
+This is just a cleaned up version of the official Spotify example, removing everything but the bare essentials.

-This is a cleaned up version of the official Spotify example, removing everything but the bare essentials.
+Use [Implicit Grant flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/), running entirely in the client browser.

 ## Installing